Integral representation of martingales motivated by the problem of endogenous completeness in financial economics: Acknowledgments

 \section{Acknowledgments}

 We thank Frank Riedel for introducing us to the topic of endogenous completeness.
 It is a pleasure to thank our colleagues William Hrusa, Giovanni Leoni, Dejan Slep\v{c}ev, and Luc Tartar for discussions and Steven Shreve for the list of corrections to the previous version of this paper.
-Special thanks go to anonymous referees for pertinent remarks and corrections.